Operationalizing the new lease standard has been saved

 How ready are you for FASB’s new lease accounting standards?

-Current US Generally Accepted Accounting Principles (GAAP) as prescribed by ASC 840, focuses on whether the lease transfers substantially all of the risks and rewards of ownership.
-The new guidance, codified as ASC Topic 842, Leases, introduces a right-of-use model, which shifts from the risks and rewards approach to a control-based approach.
+The current US Generally Accepted Accounting Principles (GAAP) for lease accounting, as prescribed by ASC 840, focuses on whether the lease transfers substantially all the risks and rewards of ownership.
+The new guidance introduces a right-of-use model, which shifts from the risks-and-rewards approach to a control-based approach.

 Initial steps to plan for the road ahead may include:

-- Understand the lease population (e.g., by type, system, and location)
+- Identify and understand the complete lease population (e.g., by type, system, and location)

 - Perform a lease data gap analysis

-- Develop an implementation roadmap that includes all impacted areas
+- Develop an implementation road map that includes considerations for all impacted areas

 What is the effective date?

-- For public business entities, the standard is effective for annual periods beginning after December 15, 2018 (i.e., calendar periods beginning after January 1, 2019), and interim therein.
+- For public business entities, the standard is effective for annual periods beginning after December 15, 2018 (i.e., calendar periods beginning January 1, 2019), and interim periods therein.

 The International Accounting Standards Board’s (IASB’s) standard, IFRS 16, is effective for annual periods beginning on or after January 1, 2019.
-Early adoption is permitted, though an entity is not allowed to adopt the leases standard any earlier than it adopts IFRS 15, Revenue from Contracts with Customers.
+Early adoption is permitted, though an entity is not allowed to adopt the Leases standard any earlier than it adopts IFRS 15, Revenue from Contracts with Customers.

-Read our Heads Up publication for a more comprehensive summary of the new guidance.
+Refer to our Heads Up publication for a more comprehensive summary of the new guidance.

 What are some of the expected impacts?